 This guide is designed to provide you with important information that will guide you through the surgical process.
 Your active involvement is very important.
 We look forward to partnering with you for a successful surgery and recovery.
 Thank you for choosing Total Orthopedics & Sports Medicine Spine Center.

 If you have any questions, please contact:

-Christine Nappo, RN, Spine Nurse Navigator at (516) 795-3033 x3005
+Christine Nappo, RN, Spine Nurse Navigator at (516) 795-3033 X3005 or Maria Johneas, RN, Spine Nurse Navigator at (516) 795-3033 X3036

 SPINE CENTER TEAM